DamnWidget/anaconda/README.md

         }
     }

-You can add additional python extra paths that should be used for autocompletion purposes setting a list of paths separated by comma usinf the user setting ``extra_paths``:
+You can add additional python extra paths that should be used for autocompletion purposes setting a list of paths separated by comma using the user setting ``extra_paths``:

     {
         // ...